cloudfoundry/bosh-bootloader/docs/advanced.md

   -l <(bbl --state-dir ~/environments/concourse bosh-deployment-vars | sed 's/external_ip/public_ip/')
 ```

-Now you should be able to see your new concourse at `https://<bbl director-address>`.
+Last, open port 4443 on the firewall rule concourse-bosh-open.
+Now you should be able to see your new concourse at `https://<bbl director-address>:4443`.